kennethreitz/records/README.rst

       with open('report.xls', 'wb') as f:
           f.write(rows.dataset.xls)

 You get the point.
-Of course, all other features of Tablib are also available, so you can sort results, add/remove columns/rows, remove duplicates, transpose the table, add separators, slice data by column, and more.
+All other features of Tablib are also available, so you can sort results, add/remove columns/rows, remove duplicates, transpose the table, add separators, slice data by column, and more.

 See the `Tablib Documentation <http://docs.python-tablib.org/en/latest/>`_ for more details.